Petroleum trap: Anticlinal trap

 An anticline is an area of the subsurface where the strata have been pushed into forming a domed shape.
-If there is a layer of impermeable rock present in this dome shape, then hydrocarbons can accumulate at the crest until the anticline is filled to the spill point - the highest point where hydrocarbons can escape the anticline.
+If there is a layer of impermeable rock present in this dome shape, then water-insoluble hydrocarbons can accumulate at the crest until the anticline is filled to the spill point (the highest point where hydrocarbons can escape the anticline).
 This type of trap is by far the most significant to the hydrocarbon industry.
 Anticline traps are usually long oval domes of land that can often be seen by looking at a geological map or by flying over the land.

 Fault trap

-This trap is formed by the movement of permeable and impermeable layers of rock along a fault plane.
-The permeable reservoir rock faults such that it is now adjacent to an impermeable rock, preventing hydrocarbons from further migration.
-In some cases, there can be an impermeable substance smeared along the fault surface (such as clay) that also acts to prevent migration.
+A fault trap is formed by the movement of permeable and impermeable layers of rock along a fault plane.
+The permeable reservoir rock faults such that it is adjacent to an impermeable rock, preventing hydrocarbons from further migration.
+In some cases, there can be an impermeable substance along the fault surface (such as clay) that also acts to prevent migration.
 This is known as clay smear.